Divinity Candy Recipe – this old-fashioned divinity recipe is the perfect holiday treat. Pillowy soft, sweet, and just like grandma used to make!

-Slowly stream hot sugar mixture into egg white while mixer is beating on high.
+Slowly stream hot sugar mixture into egg whites while mixer is beating on high.
 This process should take about two minutes.
 I recommend using a pot with a handle to make this process easier.
-I used a large heavy pot the first time I made divinity and it was extremely hard to pour in a smooth steady stream.
+I used a large heavy pot the first time I made divinity, and it was extremely hard to pour in a smooth steady stream.
 I was also quite nervous about pouring the hot mixture into my glass KitchenAid mixer bowl, but I looked it up and the bowl is made of tempered glass.

-Now here is the tricky part: you need to keep mixing until the mixture looses it shine.
+Now here is the tricky part: you need to keep mixing until the mixture loses it shine.
 You want it to go past the shiny pourable stage to a matte scoopable stage.
 Depending on the temperature of your kitchen, this time can really vary.
 My batches have taken between 15 and 20 minutes, though if your kitchen is colder it may take less time.
 Since my mixer was beating for so long, I would set a timer and beat the divinity mixture for 5 minutes, then let rest for 2-3 minutes to give the mixer and the candy mixture a chance to cool down.
 This is the most import part of the process.
 If the mixture is shiny, do not scoop it onto the waxed paper, it will spread and stick.
 Do a test scoop to check.
-If it spread, keep mixing.
+If it spreads, keep mixing.

-Divinity is traditionally scooped with two spoons then swirled onto the wax paper.
+Divinity is traditionally scooped with two spoons, then swirled onto the wax paper.
 This gives it a smooth pretty finish.
 Spray the spoons with non stick cooking spray.